GAndromidas/linuxinstaller/README.md

 *   **Automatic Cleanup**: Removes temporary files and packages after successful installation

 ## Customization
 This installer is designed to be easily customized.
-The package lists for all installation modes are managed in a human-readable YAML file located at `configs/programs.yaml`.
-You can add or remove packages from these lists to perfectly match your preferences without altering the script logic.
+The package lists for all installation modes are managed in `configs/programs.yaml`.
+This file is structured into logical groups (`common`, `desktop_base`, `server`, etc.), allowing you to add or remove packages to perfectly match your preferences without altering the script logic.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request for improvements or open an issue to report a bug or request a new feature.